 - The preview will update, and you should now be able to open the file in Preview or Photoshop.

 This works because the metadata is intact.
-The file was simply mislabeled.
+The file was mislabeled.

 Fix 2: Re-export the Image Using Preview